ecency/docs/src/content/docs/hive/curation-and-rewards.md

 - **50% to the author** (in HBD and/or Hive Power)
 - **50% to curators** (those who upvoted)

 This split applies after the 7-day payout window ends.
+Remember, rewards are only generated on payout.
+Your content potentially could earn or not, there is never guarantees, anything you see during 7 day period is estimation and potential reward (not guaranteed).

 ---